nobledynamic/nobledynamic.github.io/content/posts/fabric-madness-4/index.md

 In out setup, we wanted to try three different models, that used an increasing number of parameters.
 For each model, we also wanted to try three different learning rates (a hyperparameter that controls how much we are adjusting the weights of our network for each iteration).
 The goal was to find the best model and learning rate combination that would give us the best [Brier score](https://en.wikipedia.org/wiki/Brier_score) on the test set.

 ### The Models
-To define the model architecture, we used tensorflow, creating three simple neural networks.
+To define the model architecture, we used TensorFlow, creating three simple neural networks.
 Here are the functions that helped define the models.

 ```python
 from tensorflow.keras.models import Sequential